rooster standing on pile of coins to represent the question of which came first, your cash flow problems or your business problems?

 Entrepreneurial Addiction?
 Solid Planning Turns Startup Ideas into Reality

-Since one out of every four startups fail in year one, the right startup ideas could make or break your chances of success.
+Since one out of every four startups fails in year one, the right startup ideas could make or break your chances of success.
 In many cases, clients come to us in the early years of their business when they come up against a need common to many startups and young businesses, that of a need to access working capital more quickly in order to grow.
 One of the things that gives us the most satisfaction is knowing that we were able to put financial tools into place to help a client with great startup ideas grow to the next level.

-We hear from individuals startup ideas on a pretty regular basis.
+We hear from individuals’ startup ideas on a pretty regular basis.
 Hey – we’re entrepreneurs too!
-We thought that it might be helpful to talk about the types of startups that may do well in the coming years as well as directions that entrepreneurs might look for startup inspiration as they ponder what their next new venture will be.
+We thought that it might be helpful to talk about the types of startups that may do well in the coming years, as well as directions that entrepreneurs might look for startup inspiration as they ponder what their next new venture will be.

 Several of the reasons startups fail (inadequate funding, poor research, lack of market demand, etc.) can be addressed at least in part through business planning.
 No matter how excited you are to launch your startup idea, take the time to write a business plan that includes solid projections, a marketing plan, realistic costs, and market research.